2020PB/police-brutality/reports/Oregon.md

 ### Violent arrests made by police | July 5th

 Footage shows police declaring the protest a riot.
-They fire tear gas at protestors.
-Protestors begin to retreat and police follow.
+They fire tear gas at protesters.
+Protesters begin to retreat and police follow.
 Several officers then break from the line, brandishing pepper spray, and shove their way through the crowd.
-Protestors can be heard shouting, "That's press, that's press."
-Police throw several protestors to the ground (including the filmer).
-They then beat protestors with batons, punch them, and arrest them.
+Protesters can be heard shouting, "That's press, that's press."
+Police throw several protesters to the ground (including the filmer).
+They then beat protesters with batons, punch them, and arrest them.

 tags: tear-gas, tackle, throw, journalist, shove, arrest, protester